amcgee/dhis2-meta/README.md

 > meta git update
 ```

-All the modern DHIS2 repositories should now be cloned (though you'll need to pull to actually get the code) in the following heirarchy:
+All the modern DHIS2 repositories should now be cloned (but no branch checked out) in the following heirarchy:

 ```
 - dhis2-meta